Charity Educational Aims

 Our major focus is educational which we achieve through our daily tours and showing people round the displays.
 The display is a living ecosystem which we use to deepen the public's undersanding of nature.

 The educational remit has several core topics - plants and insects, rain forests, evolution, UK bio-diversity decline and wildlife gardening.
 Trained staff, usually biologists, talk about these subjects on a daily basis, family by family as visitors come in.
 These subjects are taught in a living tropical enivronment and are tailored to the visitors' questions which we are convinced leads to an in-depth learning experience.
-We inject a healthy dose of wonder and inspiration as one of our prime motives into stimulate an interest in the natural world.
+We inject wonder and inspiration into the tours as one of our prime motives is to stimulate an interest in the natural world.

 At an average of 40 people a day, the numbers of visitors that we have communicated with now number in the tens of thousands.
-All in all, we have had 90,000 people through since opening.
+The small visitor numbers compared with other zoos has allowed us to give a personal experience for many of the visiting familes and groups.
+All in all, we have had 150,000 people through since opening.

 please see here).
 We have also promoted the idea of establishing a 'Nature-friendly' food brand where farmers who leave a percentage of their fields to nature would receive a premium.The decline of species and habitats around the world is one of the most pressing issues of our time.
 The fundamental problem for biodiversity is lack of space due to our farming (and biofuel) needs.
 The main message that repeat practically daily is that it is you and I doing the damage when we go shopping and that if we want nature we have to pay for it.
 At reception, we hand out a sheet to each visitor that details some of the consumer products that we all can buy that help encourage biodiversity (